defold/doc/docs/en/manuals/gui-layouts.md

 ![Editing default layer](images/layouts/layouts_default.png)

 You also get visual feedback on whether a node overrides a property on the currently selected layer (other than *Default*) or not.
-Each change to a node property that you do with a layout selected _overrides_ the property in respect to the *Default* layer.
+Each change to a node property that you do with a layout selected _overrides_ the property in respect to the *Default* layout.
 Properties that are overridden are marked in blue.
 You can click on the blue property name to reset the property to the default value.

 ![Editing with layouts](images/layouts/layouts_modified.png)